About the Tabernacle

 › See London Underground map

 For drivers, many major roads including those from Thames bridges (Vauxhall, Lambeth, Waterloo, Southwark, London Bridge) converge on the Tabernacle.
-There is free off-street parking at the rear of the Tabernacle.
+There is free off-street parking at the rear of the Tabernacle (the Tabernacle is in the congestion zone).
 Access is via Oswin Street or Brook Drive.

 Here is a collection of material to help you investigate the facts of the faith, and the possibility of walking with God.

-Currently twenty men receive full personal support from the Tabernacle. › Read more
+Currently twenty men receive support from the Tabernacle. › Read more